kiekerjan/gomiabdns/README.md

 go install github.com/kiekerjan/go-miabdns/cmd/miabdns@latest

 # get a list of all domains defined:
-miabdns -email $MIAB_USER -password $MIAB_PASS -url "https://your-box/admin" -command list
+miabdns -email $MIAB_USER -password $MIAB_PASS -url "https://your-box/admin" -command list -totp $TOTP_SECRET

+The totp secret has to be provided if you've enabled multi factor authentication

 # update CNAME with the IP of current machine (will add if it doesn't exist):
 miabdns \